JonasGroeger/OSMDroidSeamarks/README.md

 OSMDroidSeamarks
 ================

-This sample app shows the usage of osmdroid with seamarks from openseamap
+This sample app shows the usage of osmdroid with seamarks from openseamap.